phongluudn1997/Javscript-Core/README.md

 Javascript is primarily an interpreted language, but modern Javascript engine use a mix of interpretation and Just-In-Time (JIT) compilation to improve performance.

 # Execution context
+There are 2 types of Execution Contexts:
+* Global Execution Context
+* Function Execution Context

+Execution Context contains:
+1. Variable Environment
+   * let, const and var declarations
+   * Functions
+   * arguments object (Not in arrow functions)
+2. Scope chain
+3. This keyword (Not in arrow functions - lexical)

 When the Javascript Program start to run, it creates a global execution context.
 This execution context has 2 phases: **Creation Phase** and **Execution Phase**